vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-inpatient-hypertension.md

     - Aortic dissection: Goal = rapidly lower BP in minutes to target of 100-120 systolic to avoid aortic shearing forces
 - Pharmacologic therapy
-    - If pt was previously on anti-HTN meds, ensure their home medicines have been restarted at appropriate doses, formulation (long acting vs. short), and dosing intervals
+    -   Ensure their home medicines have been restarted at appropriate doses, formulation (long acting vs. short), and dosing intervals
-    - If pt has a rapid acting anti-HTN med, can consider giving a dose early or an “extra dose” and then up titrating their overall daily dose
+    -   If pt has a rapid acting anti-HTN med, can consider giving a dose early or an "extra dose" and then up titrating their overall daily dose

 - Rescue therapies
     - Captopril PO (12.5mg or 25mg dosed Q8H; conversion ratio of
         captopril:lisinopril = 5:1)